 INSTRUCTIONS

 1. Make the spice blend: Combine all of the spices in a small bowl and mix together well.
 Be sure to measure them all out so the flavor balance is just right.
-This spice mixture will make your salmon very flavourful.
+This spice mixture will make your salmon very flavorful.

 2. Prep the fish: Next, pour oil over the fillets and coat one side with the blackening spices.
-Gently pat the fish with your fingers so the fish is evenly covered.
+Gently pat the fish with your fingers so that the fish is evenly covered.

 overhead image: blackening spice blend in a small glass prep bowl